 Dissolved Oxygen: Key indicator of aquatic health

 Late Spring, mid-summer and early fall each year, Environment Council volunteers visit specific deep-water sites on Ston(e)y and Clear Lakes and lower the probe of a Dissolved Oxygen (DO) meter into calm water.
 The probe measures temperature and DO levels at one-metre depths in deep water to a depth of 0.5 meters from the bottom of the lake.
-Collected data are forwarded to our consultant at the Ministry of Environment, Conservation and Parks (previously the Ministry of Environment and Climate Change).
+Collected data are forwarded to our consultant at the Ministry of the Environment, Conservation and Parks (previously the Ministry of Environment and Climate Change).

 Dissolved oxygen is the amount of oxygen that is present in water.
 Water bodies receive oxygen from the atmosphere and from aquatic plants.
 Running water, such as a swift moving stream or strong lake current, contains more oxygen than the still water of a pond or calm lake.
 All aquatic animals need DO to sustain life/to breathe.
 When oxygen levels are low or completely diminished aquatic life is threatened; e.g. fish may move to other habitat, suffer in poor health or die.
 DO is a significant indicator of our lakes’ ability to support aquatic life.**